TWC-Software/DaemonMaster/README.md

 - Easy and fast creation, deletion and editing of services
 - Creating / Editing new services in realtime
 - Using any .exe program as a service
-- Works with shortcuts (DaemonMaster can import the infos of the shortcut!)
+- Works with shortcuts (arguments are supported)
 - Automatic service-startup with Windows itself (Manual, Automatic with delay and Disabled works also)
-- Custom username and password for a service (experimental)

 ## Planned Features
-- Currently: None
+- Custom username and password for a service

 ## Thanks to
 - pinvoke.net (and its users)